fireundubh/playwithfire/skyrim/mods/master-of-disguise.md

 ### How do formlists work?
 I want to add items to disguises.

-The non-SKSE version of Master of Disguise uses 1 disguise formlist, 1 disguise slots formlist, and 8 formlists per disguise slot.
+The non-SKSE version of Master of Disguise uses 1 disguise formlist, 1 disguise slots formlist, and 8 formlists for each disguise slot.
 For example:

 Form List | Description
 --- | ---